Exclusive interview: Interactive’s Clint Seagrave on Polaris DC partnership

 In terms of what these partnerships do for Interactive, they give us alternate locations, multiple options with regards to redundancy, access to varied levels of power density and help our clients reduce their risk through geographic diversity and redundancy.

-We have our own data centres across the eastern seaboard but when we want to expand, we don’t have to waste time on a build but instead, we can go to our partner DCs for further expansion.
+We have our own data centers across the eastern seaboard but when we want to expand, we don’t have to waste time on a build but instead, we can go to our partner DCs for further expansion.

 DCs are a lot like real estate, it’s all about location, location, location.
 With our network, we ensure that our customer data is hosted at a location and with a level of security, connectivity and resilience that best suits them.